 Barlow Anderson moved to Colorado in 2011 to attend school at Denver University Sturm College of Law.
-After graduating in 2014, Barlow began work as an Associate Attorney at a highly reputable family law firm that specialized in fathers’ rights and large asset dissolution and allocation cases.
+After graduating in 2014, Barlow began work as an Associate Attorney at a highly reputable family law firm that specialized in child custody, large asset dissolution, and support cases.
 While there, Barlow recognized an imbalance between the cost of legal representation and the clients’ needs and expectations.

 Understanding much of the high cost of litigation comes from parties’ inability to proactively reach just and equitable resolution, Barlow worked toward equitable ends and kept his clients informed of their rights and responsibilities under Colorado law.
 After nearly two years, he began work as a Law Clerk to two District Court judges in the 18th Judicial District’s Douglas County.
 Assisting his judges in Criminal, Civil, Family, Probate, and Mental Health fields of law, Barlow discovered the importance of making the legal process clear and approachable to non-attorneys.